-She and her husband Brad have lived with their two children, Gavin & Vivian in the Forest Heights Neighborhood for 19 years.
-Her son is attending college in Los Angeles and her daughter is a Freshman at Lincoln High School.
+She and her husband Brad recently downsized and moved to a Townhome on the NW Waterfront after having lived with their two children in the Forest Heights Neighborhood for 20 years.
+Her son, Gavin, recently graduated from college in Los Angeles and her daughter is a Senior at Lincoln High School.
 Amy has served as the Auction Chair for the Forest Park Elementary Foundation and Lincoln High School.
 She is also the innovator behind Lincoln's annual Flock Party, which brings all aspects of the downtown high school together with business, parent groups and alumni.
 Amy has an amazing network, with a knack for connecting people and opportunities.
 Her unique skills in that area allow her to bring a concierge level of service to her partnerships with clients.

 "I've moved many times in my life from coast to coast and can relate to the huge amount of effort that it takes and I love making life's transitions easier and as stress free as can be.
 I'm in the perfect job!"

 Amy has been a presenter to Habitat For Humanity Homeowners on How To Decorate On A Budget, and presents classes on Downsizing for Retirement and Selling & Prepping Your Home For Sale.